pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 ![](./assets/Learning-omp3.2-workflow-production-pubdate-2.png)

 ### Multilingual Submissions
-For multilingual books, the Title & Abstract, Metadata, Chapter and Permission & Disclosure tabs have options for adding and editing metadata in multiple languages.
+For multilingual books, the Title & Abstract, Metadata, Chapter, and Permission & Disclosure tabs have options for adding and editing metadata in multiple languages.
 Languages must first be turned on in Website Settings > Setup > Languages.

 ![](./assets/Learning-omp3.2-workflow-production-multilingual.png)

-Under the ‘Publish’ button select the desired language.
-In the example above French and English are enabled.
-The french text boxes will appear beside the english when selected.
+Under the ‘Publish’ button, select the desired language.
+In the example above, French and English are enabled.
+The French text boxes will appear beside the English when selected.

 ### Publish

-Now that you’ve entered all the relevant information and proofs for your manuscript in the publication and marketing tabs, and are ready to click the Publish button.
+Now that you’ve entered all the relevant information and proofs for your manuscript in the publication and marketing tabs, and are ready to click the **Publish** button.
 ![](./assets/learning-omp3.2-workflow-production-publish-1.png)

 This will prompt a secondary box confirming you want to publish.